Angel Devoid: Face of the Enemy: Gameplay

 Angel Devoid is played like other first-person point-and-click adventure games of the era.
 The gameplay has been compared to that of The 11th Hour.
 The graphics window displays what the player character is supposed to see.
 The mouse cursor changes into arrows showing wherever the protagonist can head to, followed by a brief animation of the environment "passing by" as the character walks towards a direction.

 The cursor also is used to interact with some objects.
 An option on the interface allows the player to examine an object, although the cases this can be done are very few.

 A small interface at the bottom provides some options, such as the inventory with the items the protagonist has collected, typically the weapon and several access cards.
 There is also an interface which gives access to the in-game I-Net database with background information on the characters the player has met.

 Whenever the player interacts with a character, there are three attitudes available towards him, represented by three human skulls, from demonic (intimidating, aggressive) to neutral to angelic (friendly, polite).
 Each case demands its own attitude, as some characters would be cooperative only to one.

 The player can encounter fatalities which directly result in death and the end of the game.
 Uncommon for an adventure game, there is also a health bar with three points representing the minor fatalities the player can suffer in some cases during the whole duration of the game; such as touching a rotating ventilation fan.
 Losing all three of them also results in a game over.

 Development

 Angel Devoid takes place in a 3d pre-rendered environment which features live-action actors and footage, both during cinematic cutscenes and sometimes within the virtual environments.
 Angel Devoid was made when such games were at the peak of their popularity.
 Actor Joseph Pilato portrays Mayor Waterford during the flashback scene of the assassination by Angel Devoid, and also a semi-demented Neurologist at the Neo-City Clinic.

 Interaction with the characters consists of lengthy monologues by the actors, as the game character is actually a silent protagonist; a technique used to allow the players to immerse themselves better in the position of the character.

 Like in other games of the era, the videos are interlaced to employ the SVGA capabilities.

-The dark "neo-gothic" visual aesthetics of the game have been likened το Ridley Scott's Blade Runner.
+The dark "neo-gothic" visual aesthetics of the game have been likened tο Ridley Scott's Blade Runner.